oemof/tespy/doc/using_tespy.rst

 .. figure:: api/_images/PQ_diagram.svg
     :align: center

-    PQ-diagram for a CHP unit.
+    Figure 5: PQ-diagram for a CHP unit.

 Download the :download:`source file <../examples/chp.py>` of this example.